Naomi Rono

-Naomi Rono, is a Kenyan public policy professional and development economist, who works as a Senior Adviser in the Office of the executive director at World Bank Group, based in Washington, D.C.
+Naomi Rono is a Kenyan public policy professional and development economist, who works as a Senior Adviser in the Office of the executive director at World Bank Group, based in Washington, D.C.

 Background and education

-She was born in Kenya and attended Kenyan schools for her pre-university education.
+Naomi was born in Kenya and attended Kenyan schools for her pre-university education.
 She attended Strathmore University, graduating with a Bachelor of Commerce (BCom) degree, in 2006.
-She later obtained a postgraduate Diploma in Public Administration, obtained in 2013 from the Australian National University (ANU), in Canberra.
-The next year she obtained a Master of Public Policy (MPA) degree, also from ANU.
-She also holds Post Graduate Certification in Development Economics and International Development, awarded by the University of Amsterdam in 2014.
+She later obtained a postgraduate diploma in Public Administration, obtained in 2013 from the Australian National University (ANU), in Canberra.
+The next year, she obtained a Master of Public Policy (MPA) degree, also from ANU.
+She also holds a postgraduate certification in Development Economics and International Development, awarded by the University of Amsterdam in 2014.

 Work experience

-For the first four years of her career, she worked as an accountant and projects administrator at "IQplus Kenya Limited", a company that offers automation solutions for books of accounts and key business operations, based in Nairobi, from March 2007 until June 2011.
-Thereafter, for a period of six years, from August 2011 until July 2017, she was employed as a senior policy analyst at the Institute of Certified Public Accountants of Kenya (ICPAK), a public institution based in Nairobi and mandated to develop and regulate the accountancy profession in Kenya.
-In August 2017, she was appointed as an adviser in the office of the executive director of the World Bank Group, where she still serves as of November 2022.
+Naomi worked as an accounting solutions specialist at IQplus Kenya Limited, a company that offers ERP solutions, including the automation of books of accounts and key business operations, based in Nairobi, from March 2007 until June 2011.
+From August 2011 until July 2017, she was employed as a Senior Fiscal Policy Officer at the Institute of Certified Public Accountants of Kenya (ICPAK), a Kenyan statutory institution mandated to develop and regulate the accountancy profession in Kenya.
+In August 2017, she was appointed by the Cabinet Secretary for the National Treasury to represent the Republic of Kenya as an adviser to the Executive Director for the Africa Group 1 Constituency on the Boards of the World Bank Group, where she still serves as of November 2022.

 Other considerations

-In 2017 Rono was named among the "Top 40 Women Under 40 in Kenya", by the Business Daily Africa, an English-language daily business newspaper.
+In 2017, Rono was named among the "Top 40 Women Under 40 in Kenya", by Business Daily Africa, an English-language daily business newspaper.